ImStaked/Ansible-Nodes/README.md

-# Oraichain-Ansible-Node
+# Ansible Nodes
-- This ansible project will create a basic Oraichain node
+- Build blockchain nodes with ansible
 - oraid(v0.50.11)
 - cosmovisor(v1.7.1)
+- lava(5.3.0)

 ## Prerequsites
 - At minimum 2 hosts, the Ansible host and the Remote host to provision